617274/energen/README.md

 # energen

+A multiplatform 2D game demo that combines a retro look and feel with a full range of abilities set in levels that unfold in all directions.

-Game demo made with LibGDX and Overlap2D/Hyperlap2D
+Made with LibGDX and Overlap2D/Hyperlap2D.

 * Webpage: https://coded.art/energen
 * Webapp: https://bxcd.github.io/energen